-In the Southern region, the evenly spaced nature and the absence of onshore fluvial 422 423 systems indicate the canyoning process in the Southern region is fully marine and is 424 related to alongshore current activities (Krassay et al., 2004; Mitchell et al., 2007b; Wu et al., 2022).
-Previous studies indicate the initiation and development of the canyons 425 426 are attributed to the strengthening of the Bass Cascade Current (BCC) since the Pliocene (Mitchell et al., 2007a).
-Specifically, the BCC could carry a large amount of 427 sediment and redeposit them on the southern shelf (Mitchell et al., 2007b).
-This 428 429 process could increase the sedimentation rate on the shelf and generate downslopeeroding turbidity currents (Mitchell et al., 2007b).
-Once the turbidity currents are 430 initiated, the canyon heads often play as the major conduits for such currents (Canals 431 432 et al., 2009; Morrison et al., 2020).
-It is because of the continuous erosion caused by 433 the turbidity current that modern canyons exhibit extreme erosional canyon heads.
-Observations of cyclic steps on the shelf and slope suggest that ambient turbidity 434 435 currents are linked to supercritical turbidity currents (i.e. Fildani et al., 2006; Zhong et al., 2015).
-The supercritical turbidity currents are continuously shaping and 436 remoulding the shelf and slope areas as evidenced by widely distributed cyclic steps 437 438 (i.e. Fildani et al., 2013).
-In the Southern region, it is the along shelf edge transported BCC that dictates shelf morphology and sedimentation.
-The BCC-initiated supercritical 439
+In the Southern region, the evenly spaced nature and the absence of onshore fluvial systems indicate the canyoning process in the Southern region is fully marine and is related to alongshore current activities (Krassay et al., 2004; Mitchell et al., 2007b; Wu et al., 2022).
+Previous studies indicate the initiation and development of the canyons are attributed to the strengthening of the Bass Cascade Current (BCC) since the Pliocene (Mitchell et al., 2007a).
+Specifically, the BCC could carry a large amount of suspended sediments and redeposit them on the southern shelf (Mitchell et al., 2007b).
+This process could increase the sedimentation rate on the shelf and generate downslope-eroding currents (Mitchell et al., 2007b).
+Observations of cyclic steps on the shelf and slope suggest that the downslope-eroding currents are linked to supercritical turbidity currents (i.e. Fildani et al., 2006; Zhong et al., 2015).
+Once the turbidity currents are initiated, the canyon heads often play as the major conduits for such currents (Canals et al., 2009; Morrison et al., 2020).
+Therefore, turbidity currents are the dominant sedimentary processes in the Southern region.